Coursera Website Redesign

 "Above the fold", users can watch the lecture and take notes, all in the same place.

-When users scroll "below the fold", they can read the lecture transcription and continue watching the lecture on a smaller video screen (bottom right corner).
+When users scroll "below the fold", they can read the lecture transcription, continue taking notes and view the lecture on a mini video player (bottom right corner).

 Problem

-The narrow input field expands vertically for larger notes, which results in shorter line lengths and poor readability.
+The problem with this is that the narrow input field expands vertically for lengthy notes, resulting in a “tall” input field, which can look like a block of text with short line lengths and poor readability.

-Additionally, the tall input field can end up behind the small lecture video, obstructing the user’s view of their note.
+And to make matters worse, the “tall” input field can end up behind the mini video, obstructing the user’s view of their note.

 Key Insights

-• The user expressed their frustration with typing notes into a narrow input field, and wished for more space to type in notes.
+• User expressed frustration with typing notes into a narrow input field; wished for more space to type in notes.

 Issue #3: Note Reviewing Experience